ongardie/configs/apt/README.md

 The files in this directory are meant to be installed in `/etc/apt/` on a Debian 12 (Bookworm) or Debian 13 (Trixie) system.
-See also the `debian-base` and `debian-desktop` package lists in the root of this repository, which contain lists of useful packages.
+See also `debian-packages.sh` in the root of this repository, which contains lists of useful packages.

 ## Sources